omdevteam/om/docs_src/docs/advanced_documentation.md

 retrieving and unpacking an event, each processing node extracts all the data requested by the configuration file (specified in the `required_data` entry in the `data_retrieval_layer` parameter group).
-It then stores the retrieved data in a Python dictionary and calls the `process_data` function implemented by the Monitor, passing the dictionary as an argument.
+It then stores the retrieved data in a Python dictionary and calls the `process_data` function implemented by the Monitor, ...ing the dictionary as an argument.

 When the function finishes running and processing the data, the processing node